MINNESOTA COURT RULES

 Should plaintiff fail to appear at the trial, but defendant appears, the judge may hear the defendant and may:

-(1) order judgment of dismissal on the merits or order a dismissal without prejudice on the plaintiff's statement of claim, and where applicable, order judgment on defendant's counterclaim in the amount due the defendant, including fees, expenses and other items provided by law or by agreement, and where applicable, order return of property to the defendant, or
+(1) order judgment of dismissal with prejudice or without prejudice on the plaintiff's statement of claim, and where applicable, order judgment on defendant's counterclaim in the amount due the defendant, including fees, expenses and other items provided by law or by agreement, and where applicable, order return of property to the defendant, or

 (2) otherwise dispose of the matter.

 On proper showing of good cause, a continuance may be granted by the court on request of either party.
 The court may require payment of costs, absolute or conditional, not to exceed $50, as a condition of such an order.
-On proper showing of good cause, requests for continuance that are made at least five days prior to the trial may be granted by the court administrator.
-Continuances granted by the court administrator shall be limited to one continuance per party.
+On proper showing of good cause, requests for continuance that are made at least 5 days prior to the trial may be granted by the court administrator.
+Continuances granted by the court administrator are limited to one continuance per party.

 1993 Committee Comment